 The Project Sunrise A350s will debut an all-new business class seat which raises the bar above the well-regarded Business Suite of today's Qantas Boeing 787s, Airbus A330s and A380 superjumbos.

-The Qantas Project Sunrise A350s will split business class into two cabins: a main section of 28 seats, and a smaller secondary cabin with 24 seats, separated by a self-serve snack bar .
+These seats will be split across two cabins: a main section with 28 seats, and a smaller secondary cabin with 24 seats, separated by a self-serve snack bar .

 Qantas Project Sunrise A350 premium economy and economy class